 Log management covers everything from generating logs to archiving and disposing of them.
 But aggregating logs so that teams can use them to troubleshoot issues effectively is often what we think of first.
-Successful log management means your log data is sent to a central location where everyone can retrieve it, visualize it, and analyze it as needed, in context with data from other services.
-Logs in context means that you bring context of your applications and infrastructure into your troubleshooting work with logs.
+Successful log management means your log data is sent to a central location where everyone can retrieve, visualize it, and analyze it as needed, in context with data from other services.
+Contextual logging means that you bring the context of your applications and infrastructure into your troubleshooting work with logs.

 Some of the main challenges in log management for distributed software applications include collecting logs and finding the log you need when you need it.
 Other challenges include managing alerts and dealing with alert noise.
 But tools that give you a contextual approach will simplify your log management.